debezium/debezium-design-documents/DDD-36.md

 LogMiner emits events with `ROLLBACK=1` flag.
 This most often is when a savepoint is rolled back within a transaction, but can represent other scenarios like constraint violations, where Oracle records the original insert, and then reverts it due to the constraint.
 These events cancel earlier events that often have the same `ROW_ID`.
-Both the original and the rollback event are added to the `skipIndexes`, and are excluded from Queue 2, as well as the decompression of their respective `SQL_REDO` column.
+Both the original and the rollback event are added to the SkipMap, and are excluded from Queue 2, as well as the decompression of their respective `SQL_REDO` column.

 **Rollback Handling**

 When Thread 2 observes a `ROLLBACK` for a transaction, the entire transaction is discarded.
-In this case, the `xidToBeginIndex` entry for the transaction's `XID` is removed and nothing is written to Queue 2.
+In this case, the transaction's entry in the transaction index is removed and nothing is written to Queue 2.

 ### Queue 2 - Processed Events